Physical Therapy vs. Opioid Pain Killers

 A chart, available for download from the American Physical Therapy Association (APTA) compares choosing physical therapy to choosing opioid pain medication for pain relief.
 (See below)

 The arguments outlined here are fairly convincing.
-Physical therapy is effective for pain relief, without the harmful side effects.
+Physical therapy is effective for pain relief, without harmful side effects.

-Highly Skilled at Numerous Interventions
+Highly Skilled in Numerous Interventions

-Contrary to popular belief, PT isn’t only for post operative recovery from surgery, recovery from a stroke, or rehab for other major debilitating events.
-While we are excellent at helping people recover from those things, we are also highly skilled at applying other interventions that have proven effective for pain relief such as dry needling, joint mobilization, etc.
+Contrary to popular belief, PT isn’t only for post-operative recovery from surgery, recovery from a stroke, or rehab for other major debilitating events.
+While we are excellent at helping people recover from those things, we are also highly skilled at applying other interventions that have proven effective for pain relief, such as dry needling, joint mobilization, etc.

 Movement Experts

 So, if you are suffering from chronic pain, why don’t you give physical therapy a shot?
 Treat the source of your pain instead of masking it with medication.
-To learn more, contact Darin Payne at 931-668-1595, visit us online at www.STARpt.com, or connect with us on social media: